-We grilled her with questions one after the other.
+We all spoke at once, grilling her with questions one after the other.
 Instead of answers, we got tears and incoherent talk.
-I grew so annoyed that I ended up striking her across the face, sending her falling into the chair behind her.
-This sent Lisa and Derick into an uproar and Ameya eventually pulling me from the room.
+I grew so annoyed that I ended up striking her across the face, sending her flailing into the chair behind her.
+This sent Lisa and Derick into an uproar which ended in Ameya eventually pulling me from the room.

 “You’ve got to calm down.”

 “Yes, you do.
 She’s still a child and she’s carrying a child.
 Your grandchild.”

 “THAT’S THE GOT DAMNED PROBLEM!
 SHE’S A DAMN CHILD!
 HAVING A DAMN CHILD!”

 “Do you?
 How many kids you have again?”
 Sarcasm hung from my face like loose skin.